filak/MessyProps/README.md

 Java properties files can get messy.
 Using this script you can clean, sort, merge, compare the props files.

 The script might be useful for:
-- checking local config files when upgrading to a new version
+- checking local config files for new/obsolete keys - ie when upgrading to a new version
-- checking messages*.properties for new/obsolete translations
+- checking messages*.properties for new/obsolete keys - -dtto-

 ## Installation

-> You need Python 3.12+ and Git
+> Prerequisites - You need to have installed: **Python 3.12+** and **Git** [with git grep]

 1. Download the script into a directory
-2. Install requirements - currently only: tqdm
+2. Install requirements - currently only: **tqdm**

        $ pip install -r requirements.txt